jinlab-washu/Bio5488-Genomics/Assignments/A03/Assignment3.md

 **Question 6**

-What is the fraction of de-duplicated reads in total mappable reads? and compare between hg38 and CHM13.
+What is the fraction of de-duplicated reads in total mapped reads? and compare between hg38 and CHM13.

 **Extra Credit opportunity**: